7 Best Campgrounds in New England for 2026

 Best time: June-September.
 July hits full capacity.

 Pro tip: This campground attracts serious outdoors people.
 The morning coffee crowd includes local hikers and paddlers who share solid intel about nearby spots.
+Book directly through the campground—they don’t use third-party reservation systems.

 5. Gillette Castle Campground